drex33/azure-docs.ko-kr/articles/data-factory/create-azure-ssis-integration-runtime-powershell.md

 # Custom setup info: Standard/express custom setups
 $SetupScriptContainerSasUri = "" # OPTIONAL to provide a SAS URI of blob container for standard custom setup where your script and its associated files are stored
 $ExpressCustomSetup = "[RunCmdkey|SetEnvironmentVariable|InstallAzurePowerShell|SentryOne.TaskFactory|oh22is.SQLPhonetics.NET|oh22is.HEDDA.IO|KingswaySoft.IntegrationToolkit|KingswaySoft.ProductivityPack|Theobald.XtractIS|AecorSoft.IntegrationService|CData.Standard|CData.Extended or leave it empty]" # OPTIONAL to configure an express custom setup without script
-# Virtual network info: Classic or Azure Resource Manager
+# Virtual network info: Azure Resource Manager or Classic
-$VnetId = "[your virtual network resource ID or leave it empty]" # REQUIRED if you use an Azure SQL Database server with IP firewall rules/virtual network service endpoints or a managed instance with private endpoint to host SSISDB, or if you require access to on-premises data without configuring a self-hosted IR.
-We recommend an Azure Resource Manager virtual network, because classic virtual networks will be deprecated soon.
+$VnetId = "[your virtual network resource ID or leave it empty]" # REQUIRED if you use Azure SQL Database server configured with a private endpoint/IP firewall rule/virtual network service endpoint or Azure SQL Managed Instance that joins a virtual network to host SSISDB, or if you require access to on-premises data without configuring a self-hosted IR.
+We recommend Azure Resource Manager virtual network, because classic virtual network will be deprecated soon.
-$SubnetName = "[your subnet name or leave it empty]" # WARNING: Use the same subnet as the one used for your Azure SQL Database server with virtual network service endpoints, or a different subnet from the one used for your managed instance with a private endpoint
+$SubnetName = "[your subnet name or leave it empty]" # WARNING: Use the same subnet as the one used for Azure SQL Database server configured with a virtual network service endpoint or a different subnet from the one used for Azure SQL Managed Instance that joins a virtual network
+$SubnetId = $VnetId + '/subnets/' + $SubnetName
+# Virtual network injection method: Standard or Express.
+For comparison, see https://docs.microsoft.com/azure/data-factory/azure-ssis-integration-runtime-virtual-network-configuration.
+$VnetInjectionMethod = "Standard" # Standard by default, whereas Express lets you use the express virtual network injection method
 # Public IP address info: OPTIONAL to provide two standard static public IP addresses with DNS name under the same subscription and in the same region as your virtual network
 $FirstPublicIP = "[your first public IP address resource ID or leave it empty]"
 $SecondPublicIP = "[your second public IP address resource ID or leave it empty]"